bentonperet/Saga/GGE/GGE BoD Template/Appendix - MV Voltage Selection Analysis.md

 **Decision: 13.8 kV System (US Standard) - ADOPTED**

-After analyzing supply chain constraints, equipment costs, and long-term maintainability, **13.8 kV was selected as the optimal MV voltage** for the Pryor data center.
+After analyzing supply chain constraints, equipment costs, and long-term maintainability, **13.8 kV was selected as the optimal MV voltage** for the Tbilisi Data Center.
 This decision has been implemented across all BOD documents (Rev 02, October 2025).

 **Key Findings:**
 - **Supply chain:** 13.8 kV equipment readily available from all major US vendors with 4-6 month lead times vs. 9-12+ months for 11 kV (European standard)